Dyslexia

 Understanding the unique challenges faced by students with Dyslexia can help in setting realistic expectations.
 Here's how:

-1. Pace: Recognize that students with Dyslexia may need more time to process information and complete tasks.
+1. Pace: Recognise that students with Dyslexia may need more time to process information and complete tasks.
 Be patient and understanding about their pace of work.

 2. Progress, not Perfection: Celebrate small victories and progress.
 Instead of focusing on the completion of tasks, concentrate on the effort and improvements made.

-3. Personalize: Set individualized goals that take into account each student's strengths and challenges.
+3. Personalise: Set individualised goals that take into account each student's strengths and challenges.
 This can help students experience success and build self-confidence.

 Flexible Deadlines and Extended Time